-Strategic HR is the ongoing process of optimizing the management of human capital to support business goals.
-A strategic approach to HR helps companies adapt to current workplace and business trends, technology advancement, ongoing generational shifts, and changes in the employment marketplace.
+Strategic HR is the ongoing process of optimizing the management of human capital to support business goals and impact the bottom line.
+A strategic approach to HR helps companies adapt to current workplace and business trends, technology advancement, changes in workers’ attitudes, and changes in the employment marketplace.

 A transactional, reactive approach to HR will fail to meet employees’ need for meaning and purpose, offers lackluster support for employee engagement, retention, and productivity.
 Let’s dive into some of the reasons a strategic approach to HR is a necessity in today’s environment.

 Why you need strategic HR